Skip to main content

 The pipeline schedule depends on your latency and cost requirements.

-The following table provides an overview of the end-to-end SQL Server ingestion workflow, depending on your user persona:
+The following table provides an overview of the end-to-end SQL Server ingestion workflow, based on user type:

 User